ag-629/Prolog-CLP/README.md

 # Prolog-CLP
 Some exercises in prolog, some using CLP.
-The exercise can be seen in the PDF
+This was a homework assignment.
+The original problem set can be seen in the PDF.